derb12/pybaselines/examples/README.rst

 Examples
 ========

-This will show various uses of pybaselines.
+This section shows various uses of pybaselines.